Published on 06-Jul-2020

 • SAE AMS 2630, SAE AMS 2632 – (Aero Space Standards)

-Procedures ensure consistent testing, minimizing human error and reducing variability in results.
+Procedures ensure consistent testing, minimising human error and reducing variability in results.

 Proper procedures incorporate safety guidelines to protect operators and equipment during ultrasonic examination.